 I had never seen Kazakhstan nature outside of winter and even then, I saw it from afar and never explored it up close.
 I was going to use my two months in Almaty to work and then occasionally venture into the varied and dramatic Kazakhstan landscape that I had long dreamt of seeing.
 A lot of changes took place, including the inability to access this website with ease and a last minute trip to Kyrgyzstan for longer than initially planned, but I did finally get to see some of the nature around Almaty.

 And it was beyond grand.
-One of my favorite stops was Butakovskiy Waterfall, a waterfall near Almaty city.
+One of my favorite stops was Butakovskiy Waterfall, a waterfall near the city and the perfect Almaty day trip.
 This recaps my time getting lost on my way to finding the Butakovskiy Waterfall and how you can hike there on your trip to Almaty, too!

 TABLE OF CONTENTS